Maternity leave is provided and regulated under the Basic Conditions of Employment Act.

 Source: § 25 of the Basic Conditions of Employment Act 1997 (last amended in 2014)

-A worker, contributing to UIF, is eligible for a maternity benefit of 38% to 60% of their average earnings in the last six months, depending on the insured person's level of income.
-Maternity benefits are paid for a total of 17.32 weeks (six weeks in the event of a miscarriage or a stillborn child).
+Maternity leave is paid leave.
+These benefits are paid under Unemployment Insurance Act.
+A worker, contributing to UIF, is eligible for a maternity benefit of 38% to 60% of average earnings in the last six months, depending on the insured person's level of income.
+Maternity benefit is paid for a total of 17.32 weeks.